rayanamal/screentime-nixos/README.md

 Screen Time features for NixOS.

-For now, it's not a proper Nix package, just a bunch of configuration options along with a script.
+It's not a proper Nix package, just a bunch of configuration options along with a script.

 ## Features

-- Downtime: Block your computer outside of specified working hours, by terminating your user's session and sleeping the computer.
+- Downtime: Block your computer outside of specified working hours.
+(Terminates the user session & sleeps the computer.)
-- URL Blocklist: Block specified URLs in Chromium and Firefox.
+- URL Blocklist: Block specified domains at DNS level.

 ## Requirements